linkarzu/linkarzu.github.io/_posts/neovim/2025-01-10-markdown-setup-2025.md

 - If you **don't** want to watch the video above, and you already have your own neovim config, and want to quickly get started and follow along in this tutorial
-- This repo contains all my dotfiles, so watch the video if you want to just download my neobean dir
+- Run the commands below to clone my dotfiles in your .config directory and we will run my config below

 ```bash
 mkdir -p ~/.config